-February 27, read the Bible in a year; in PowerPoint, with comments.
+February 27, read the Bible in a year in PowerPoint; with comments.

 In Numbers 11 the people complained about eating manna every day, so God put His spirit on seventy elders to prophecy, but He also sent them quail , a delicious game bird, but after eating quail for a whole month until it came out their nostrils; they got sick, and so God punished the gluttons.